or-yam/clightsaber/README.md

 - Magenta
 - White

-The default color is blue
+The default color is Blue

-The code will convert the input to lower-case so you can use whatever letter casing you want.
+> The code will convert the input to lower-case so you can use whatever letter casing you want.

+### Incase you insert a color that not exist you'll get an error message

+You can also use the `--help` flag to see all color options